ruishanteo/cheatsheets/notes/cs2103t/cs2103t-notes.md

 -   **Coupling**
     -   Coupling is a measure of the degree of dependence between components, classes, methods, etc. Low coupling indicates that a component is less dependent on other components
     -   High coupling is discouraged: maintenance, integration, testing and reuse of module is harder.
+    -   Zero coupling is not possible for non-trivial software.
     -   Types: content, common/ global, data, external, subclass, temporal

 ## Modeling